karnatambindu/Module-15/README.md

 # ALGORITHM

-Start the program.
+1.Start the program.

-Import the heapq module.
+2.Import the heapq module.

-Define a function heaptree(H) that takes a list H as input.
+3.Define a function heaptree(H) that takes a list H as input.

-Use heapq.heapify(H) to convert the list into a min-heap.
+4.Use heapq.heapify(H) to convert the list into a min-heap.

-Print the created heap.
+5.Print the created heap.

 End the program.
 # PROGRAM
 ```